gtlsgamr/nu-ht/src/content/mahabharat/mahabharat_episode_38.md

 #### Discussion
 This is another episode with strong dialogue.
 This series was very dialogue heavy, and I think that is what made it popular.
-The grand characters very carried by their words.
+The grand characters were carried by their words.
 Today, to cater to modern audiences the series are filled with tons of CGI, filler content that deviates wildly from the main story line and an overall butchering of characters.
 This is my personal